-As to the cash outflow and the payments to contractors, the Company is seeking the balance between the optimization of the working capital cycle and the provision of adequate working conditions for maintaining viable partnerships.
+As to the cash outflow and the payments to contractors, the Group is seeking the balance between the optimization of the working capital cycle and the provision of adequate working conditions for maintaining viable partnerships.

-Usually the company ensures that it has sufficient cash on demand to meet the expected operational expenses for a 60-day period, including the servicing of financial obligations except for the potential impact of extreme circumstances which cannot be envisaged, i.e. natural disasters.
-As at 2013 the Company does not maintain credit lines or overdrafts.
+Usually the Group ensures that it has sufficient cash on demand to meet the expected operational expenses for a 60-day period, including the servicing of financial obligations except for the potential impact of extreme circumstances which cannot be envisaged, i.e. natural disasters.
+As at 2013 the Group does not maintain overdrafts.